Benjamin Moore Super White OC-152: LRV, Undertones, Best Uses

 North, East, South, West – Which Paint Color is the Best?

-With an LRV of 87.36, Super White is pretty close to the TRUE white paint colors but has a tiny wink of softness.
-The WHITEST shades of white sit closer to 93+, but again, with that cool backdrop, Super White acts like a bright white even with its slightly reduced LRV.
+With an LRV of 87.36 (according to BM), Super White is pretty close to TRUE white paint colors but has a slight hint of softness.
+The white shades of white sit closer to 93+, but again, with that almost-neutral temperature, Super White can behave like a bright white even with its slightly reduced LRV.

 WHAT ARE SUPER WHITE’S UNDERTONES?

-With its high LRV and only cool approach, you won’t see many undertones in Super White – it’s pretty fab that way.
-Sure, there’s a wink of blue in there, but it rarely shows up at the party.
-But be careful; whites are well-known for picking up cues from their environment and exposure quite quickly, especially one with this LRV (or higher).
+With its high LRV and relatively neutral approach, you won’t see undertones in Super White – it’s pretty fab that way.
+HOWEVAAAAAH, whites are well-known for picking up cues from their environment and exposure quite quickly, especially one with this LRV (or higher).

-And it’s not just exposures that will cast their color on Super White; interior lighting can do the same, depending on the Kelvins you choose.
+And it’s not just exposures that will cast their color on Super White; interior lighting can do the same, depending on the Kelvins of the bulbs you choose.
 If this bulb were a lower Kelvin (e.g., 2700), Super White would pick up some of that warmth…

 When sampling other colors, I recommend putting them next to white paper.
-But I rarely do this with whites.
+But I do this cautiously with whites.

 Why?